strapi/documentation/docusaurus/docs/dev-docs/quick-start.md

 </details>

-:::callout 🥳 CONGRATULATIONS!
+:::callout <Icon name="confetti" /> Congratulations!
 You have just created a new Strapi project!
 You can start playing with Strapi and discover the product by yourself using our [User Guide](/user-docs/intro), or proceed to part B below.
 :::

-## 🛠 Part B: Build your data structure with the Content-type Builder
+## <Icon name="wrench" /> Part B: Build your data structure with the Content-type Builder

 The installation script has just created an empty project.
 We will now guide you through creating a restaurants directory, inspired by our [FoodAdvisor](https://github.com/strapi/foodadvisor) example application.